benkrakar/Benkrakar/README.md

 <h1 align="center">Hi 👋, I'm < BENKRAKAR WALID /> </h1>
-<h3 align="center">I am a Full Stack Developer based in Morocco.
+<h3 align="center">I am a Front End Developer based in Morocco.
 Used to develop modern web applications under Agile and Scrum methodologies with Git workflow.
 I enjoy creating beautiful, simple and elegant things and always pay attention to details with a creative mind.</h3>

 ## 📈 Github Stats